CilginSinek/Tarrotluyo/README.md

 Basically a tarot card reading web app.
 It uses OpenAI's GPT-3.5 model to generate tarot card readings based on user input.
 The app is built using HTML, CSS (with Tailwind), and JavaScript for the frontend, and Cloudflare Workers for the backend.

 ## Features
-- Tarot card reading using OpenAI's GPT-3.5 model
+- Tarot card reading using Qwen3-30b-a3b model
 - User-friendly interface with Tailwind CSS
 - Responsive design for mobile and desktop
 - Easy to deploy on Cloudflare Workers